fireship-io/fireship.io/hugo/content/lessons/flutter-ipod/index.md

 ### Handle Rotational Pan Movement

 Building a rotation-aware widget requires some calculations.
-Checkout the [draggable rotating wheel in Flutter](/snippets/circular-drag-flutter) snippet for a more detailed explanation of these calculations.
+Check out the [draggable rotating wheel in Flutter](/snippets/circular-drag-flutter) snippet for a more detailed explanation of these calculations.
 Basically, this gives us a way to detect clockwise or counter-clockwise movement.

 {{< vimeo 376862979 >}}